-Step Owner Duration Components Work with external partner to restore to primary.
-DR TEAM As needed Ensure that all original settings are restored Work with Inova to restore to primary.
-DR TEAM As needed Ensure that all original settings are restored Test Connectivity.
-DR TEAM As needed Verify that all functionality is restored Notify stakeholders of updated status.
-DR TEAM As needed VP Lending will inform program partners that normal service has resumed.
+Step Owner Duration Components Work with external partner to DR TEAM As needed Ensure that all original settings are restored restore to primary.
+Work with Inova to restore to DR TEAM As needed Ensure that all original settings are restored primary.
+Test Connectivity.
+DR TEAM As needed Verify that all functionality is restored Notify stakeholders of DR TEAM As needed VP Lending will inform program partners that normal updated status. service has resumed.